azorya/KafkaNotes/cmak.md

     create /apps/cmak data
     Created /apps/cmak

-To config we edit _application.conf_ file. (we must make it on the box were we would like to run it).
+To configure, we edit the _application.conf_ file. (we must put it on the box were we plan to run it).

     zconsult@kafkaqa3:~/test/cmak-3.0.0.4/conf$ ls
     application.conf  consumer.properties  logback.xml  logger.xml  routes